anyboo/xPlayer/README.md

 #### About

+xPlayer is a fork of Kodi which is an award software.Created in 2015 by Kevin.
+The goal is to play videos which the vendor's format as much as possible.

 Kodi is an award-winning free and open source (GPL) software media player and entertainment hub for digital media.
 Kodi is available for multiple platforms.
 Created in 2003 by a group of like minded programmers, Kodi is a non-profit